- Q. What is Burning Man?

 A. Black Rock City is a pedestrian-friendly city that is easy to navigate with a bicycle or on foot.
 We encourage you to decorate your transportation.
 You may not drive your car at the event.
 This is a serious safety issue – moving cars create large clouds of dust, reducing visibility dramatically.
 Please recognize the importance of this rule.
 The sole exceptions for this are Mutant Vehicles and vehicles for people with disabilities.
 If you would like to bring your Mutant Vehicle art car to Black Rock City, see the Mutant Vehicle Licensing and Criteria.
 You will need to apply and then register with the Black Rock City DMV (Department of Mutant Vehicles) firstname.lastname@example.org.
 If you have a disability and need a vehicle to get around Black Rock City, see the Vehicles for People with Disabilities page.
 For more information read through the Vehicles at Burning Man section of this web site.

 - Q: How will I find my friends once I arrive?

 A: Ideally, pick a meeting point and time in advance.
 However, there are several onsite resources for locating friends:

-- If your friends are in a registered theme camp, its location should be indicated on the city map you will be given at the Greeters Station.
+- If your friends are in a listed camp, its location should be indicated on the BRC Map & Guide you will be given at the Greeters Station.

 - Q: I have a family member that is ill, and I may need to be contacted in the event of an emergency, what can I tell them to do to reach me?